sheaivey/react-axios/README.md

 `isLoading` Boolean flag indicating if Axios is currently making a XHR request.

-`onReload(props)` Function to invoke another XHR request.
+`makeRequest(props)` Function to invoke another XHR request.
 This function accepts new temporary props that will be overloaded with the existing props for this request only.

 `axios` current instance of axios being used.